biodash/biodash.github.io/content/codeclub/S02E07_ggplot2_part2/index.md

 ### Exercise 3

 -   Modify the code used to produce the last plot (just above this exercise) to try several of the themes from the [list of complete themes](https://ggplot2.tidyverse.org/reference/ggtheme.html).

-Any preferences?
+    Do you have a preference?

 The [list of complete themes](https://ggplot2.tidyverse.org/reference/ggtheme.html) also shows that these functions have a few more arguments than the `base_size` one we explored.